Umrao-Krishna-Singh/NutriTracker-back/README.md

 -   **Goal Setting**: Set and monitor personalized dietary goals.
 -   **Analytics**: View detailed analytics and reports on your nutritional intake.

+## Requirements

+-   This project uses git lfs, turn it on in your github to clone and use the project

 ## This is a work in progress